DohaMghari/JAVA-OOP-Notes/README.md

  - Abstract classes can implement interfaces without even providing the implementation of interface methods.
  - Variables declared in a Java interface is by default final.
 An abstract class may contain non-final variables

+    ##   the difference between lists and sets in Java?

+They difference in how their items’ ordering and uniqueness.
+- **Lists are ordered and allow duplicate values.**
+- **Sets are unordered and do not allow duplicate elements.**

    ##  Process vs Threads
 Process = Multiple applications running simultaneously in the server, PC or Mac